raul23/Darth-Vader-RPi/docs/README_docs.rst

 2. You can also test that the dependencies were installed correctly::

-   $ python -c "import dv_sounds, pygame, SimulRPi"
+   $ python -c "import dv_sounds, pygame, pynput, SimulRPi"

 **Warning message**